-The receiver is a pysparql_anything.SparqlAnythingReflection object, which is a Python "reflection" of the SPARQLAnything class, the entry point of SPARQL Anything.
-This has been implemented using the PyJNIus 9 library.
+This receiver is a pysparql_anything.SparqlAnythingReflection object, which is a Python "reflection" of the SPARQLAnything class, the entry point of SPARQL Anything.
+This has been implemented using the PyJNIus9 library.

-The receiver's output is either printed to the terminal, saved to a file (when using the run method), or returned as Python objects.
+The output of the user's request is either printed to the terminal, saved to a file (when using the run method), or returned as a Python object.
 Specifically, the tool supports returning the results of SELECT queries as dict or pandas.DataFrame objects and the results of CONSTRUCT queries as rdflib.Graph or networkx.MultiDiGraph objects.
 These can be achieved via the select and construct methods respectively.
 The results of ASK queries are returned as Python booleans when calling the ask method.